 Likewise, if you’ve never had Brussels sprouts, roasting and tossing them with spicy kung pao sauce and crunchy peanuts is a great way to see if you like them.

-The recipe below yields about three to four small servings as a side, or two servings if you’re eating the sprouts as an entrée over rice or quinoa.
+The recipe below makes about three to four small servings as a side, or two servings if you’re eating the sprouts as an entrée over rice or quinoa.

 PrintSpicy Kung Pao Brussels Sprouts